Dr Michael Whitall

 Current work also involves using the UM in its Single-Column Model (SCM) configuration; this is a framework for testing parameterisations by simulating a single vertical profile of temperature, moisture and clouds, with prescribed large-scale dynamics.
 Michael is performing SCM simulations for the GASS WTG intercomparison project, and will take on responsibility for maintaining the SCM code for other users in the future.

-Michael joined the Met Office in 2013, when he took up his current role in the convection group within Atmospheric Processes and Parameterisations (APP).
+Michael joined the Met Office in 2013, when he took up his current role in the Moist Atmospheric Convection within Atmospheric Processes and Parametrizations.
 Previously, Michael completed a PhD in Meteorology at the University of Reading, where he also studied Physics and Meteorology as an undergraduate.
 His PhD thesis investigated the sensitivity of the atmosphere to fast variability associated with convection and other parameterised processes.